xKurokochi/wabot/README.md

 after running it you need to scan the qr

-### For termux users before running the above command write this command
+## For termux users before running the above command write this command
 * This repository does not support termux 🙏
+* but you can use heroku or replit

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/dvnz99/wabot/)